graalvm/setup-graalvm/README.md

 ## Migrating from GraalVM 22.3 or earlier to the new GraalVM for JDK 17 and later

-The new [GraalVM release](https://medium.com/graalvm/a-new-graalvm-release-and-new-free-license-4aab483692f5) aligns the version scheme with OpenJDK.
+The new [GraalVM for JDK 17 and JDK 20 release](https://medium.com/graalvm/a-new-graalvm-release-and-new-free-license-4aab483692f5) aligns the GraalVM version scheme with OpenJDK.
-As a result, this action no longer requires the `version` option that was used to select a specific GraalVM version.
+As a result, this action no longer requires the `version` option to select a specific GraalVM version.
-At the same time, it introduces a new `distribution` option that can be used to select a specific GraalVM distribution (`graalvm`, `graalvm-community`, and `mandrel`).
+At the same time, it introduces a new `distribution` option to select a specific GraalVM distribution (`graalvm`, `graalvm-community`, or `mandrel`).
-Therefore, to migrate workflows to use the latest GraalVM release, replace the `version` with the `distribution` option in your workflow `yml` config, for example:
+Therefore, to migrate your workflow to use the latest GraalVM release, replace the `version` with the `distribution` option in the workflow `yml` config, for example:

 ```yml
 # ...